-Pharyngitis is an infection of the throat that causes inflammation.
-This type of infection is generally spread by close contact with other individuals.
-The majority of pharyngitis cases occur during the winter or colder months.
+Pharyngitis is an inflammatory infection of the throat.
+This type of infection usually spreads through close contact with other people.
+The majority of pharyngitis cases occur in winter or in the colder months.

-Viruses are the most common cause for throat infections and do not require antibiotics.
-However, pharyngitis can also be caused by bacteria like streptococci (more commonly known as "strep"), fungal infections, cigarette smoke and others.
+Viruses are the most common cause of sore throats and do not require antibiotics.
+However, pharyngitis can also be caused by bacteria such as streptococci (better known as "strep"), fungal infections, cigarette smoke, and other factors.

 The symptoms of pharyngitis depend greatly on the cause of the infection and the person affected.
-For some people, the onset of symptoms may be quick; for others, symptom onset is slow.
-Symptoms may include:
+In some people, the symptoms appear quickly, in others, only slowly.
+Symptoms can include:

-The symptoms of pharyngitis may resemble other medical conditions or problems.
-Always consult your licensed health care provider for a diagnosis.
-If a sore throat is severe and includes difficulty swallowing, drooling, stiff neck or neck swelling, a licensed health care provider should be consulted immediately.
+Symptoms of pharyngitis can be similar to those of other conditions or problems.
+Always ask your licensed physician for a diagnosis.
+If a sore throat is severe and includes difficulty swallowing, drooling, stiff neck, or neck swelling, a licensed health care provider should be consulted immediately.

 Specific treatment for pharyngitis will be determined by your licensed health care provider based on: